php-ru/symfony-docs-ru/templating/render_without_controller.rst

 The ``FrameworkBundle:Template:template`` controller will simply render whatever template you've passed as the ``template`` default value.

-You can of course also use this trick when rendering embedded controllers from within a template.
+You can also use this trick when rendering embedded controllers from within a template.
 But since the purpose of rendering a controller from within a template is typically to prepare some data in a custom controller, this is probably only useful if you'd like to cache this page partial (see